-Soldiers are living in tented accommodation with few facilities: Maj Lee told us how much morale improved when an "Afghan washing machine" appeared on camp - a cement mixer, which was quickly put to use for washing clothing.
+Soldiers are living in tented accommodation with few facilities: Maj Lee told us how much morale improved when an "Afghan washing machine" appeared on camp - this was a cement mixer which was quickly put to use for washing clothing.
 Soldiers' lives are being saved because of modern medical practices and the speed with which serious casualties are evacuated from the battlefield to Camp Bastion, the main British base, and if necessary back to the UK.
 On the battlefield, the chief means of immediate survival seemed to be a shell dressing and a tourniquet to stem the serious loss of blood from a major limb injury.

 Maj Lee was very complimentary about the quality of the equipment being used by British forces in theatre, which he feels is ideal for the conflict, and he showed us several horrifying slides of soldiers who had been shot in the head but saved from injury by the standard issue Kevlar helmet.

-A large number of questions was put to Maj Lee after his presentation, and the evening, which was organised by Brigadier Peter Stewart-Richardson of North Creake, raised £624 for the three charitable beneficiaries.
+A large number of questions was put to Maj Lee after his presentation, and the evening raised £624 for the three charitable beneficiaries.